 Baby led weaning meat and fish

-There are so many yummy ways you can introduce your baby to the different tastes and textures of white meats and fish.
+There are so many tasty ways you can introduce your baby to the different tastes and textures of white meats and fish.

 Roast, bake or grill chicken and then cut it into thin strips or little pea sized chunks.

-Roast or grill your turkey and cut it into small pieces to offer to baby.
+Roast or grill your turkey with herbs and cut it into small pieces to offer to baby.